 - Being obese or even overweight

 But, losing even 1 percent is the first stumble down a slippery slope.
 That’s why it’s vital to fight every good fight against brain shrinkage.
 That means a healthy diet, exercise, mental stimulation, like games and crosswords, social activity, healthy sleep, and avoiding the predisposing factors above.

 These behaviors are every bit as “essential” as EFAs.
 But let’s face it—the degree to which most people faithfully follow these good practices is pretty variable.

-That’s one reason why I recommend omega-3s in supplement form.
+That’s one reason why we recommend omega-3s in supplement form.
 It’s so easy to make them part of your routine—just 3 swallows of water or juice per day and you’re on the road to better health.

-To ensure an adequate supply of omega-3s, I recommend EFAs from marine oil, like krill or calamarine squid, that’s sustainable, distilled to remove toxins and heavy metals, and contains my preferred ratio of DHA to EPA (2.5 to 1).
+To ensure an adequate supply of omega-3s, we recommend EFAs from marine oil, like krill or calamarine squid, that’s sustainable, distilled to remove toxins and heavy metals, and contains my preferred ratio of DHA to EPA (2.5 to 1).

 Go with 1,250–1,500 milligrams of EPA and DHA per day, after consulting with your doctors.

 Vitamin D3—a fair weather friend that needs help